-The IOIBD Clinical Experience Exchange Program will be operational beginning in the second half of 2023 for the total sum of USD 120.000 per year for two two awardees (60.000 USD each) with the first two awardees beginning their mentorship experience in 2023.
-We aim to select two grantees per year for the next three years with the program running in 2023, 2024 and 2025.
+The IOIBD Clinical Experience Exchange Program will be operational in the second half of 2023 for the total sum of USD 120.000 per year for two two awardees (60.000 USD each) with the first two awardees beginning their mentorship experience in 2023.
+We aim to select two grantees per year for three consecutive years with the program running in 2023, 2024 and 2025.

-This travel grant would support physicians or PhD researchers who want to visit a foreign, Helmsley-supported IBD center for clinical and research experience (60/40).
+This travel grant would support physicians or PhD researchers who want to visit a foreign, IOIBD center for clinical and research experience.
 The expected total stay will be 1 year with 60% effort toward clinical training and 40% toward research training.

 – Individuals with a MD or PhD

-– From any country but preference will be given to an individual from a developing country (as defined by the United Nations)
+– From any country but preference will be given to an individual from a developing economy (as defined by the United Nations) *

-Call to action to our members: Please help us find eligible candidates for this fantastic opportunity!
+Call to action: Please help us find eligible candidates for this fantastic opportunity!